zanton123/PyCUDAShieldTablet/README.md

 ##Install Python 2.7 in Termux

 This tutorial starts with installing several useful packages in Termux.
-Python packages that are specially useful for sequence analysis might not be of interest to people that are not a biologists or do not care.
-You can savely skip through these, but do install numpy, cython and pycuda obviously these are needed.
+Python packages that are specially useful for sequence analysis might not be of interest to people that are not biologists or do not care.
+You can by all means skip through these, but do install numpy, cython and pycuda obviously these are needed.

 From the terminal prompt enter the following commands:
 ```